…By Jonas E. Alexis

 Lahav Harkov, “Mofas to PM: Are You Trying to Oust Obama or Ahmadinejad?,” Jerusalem Post, September 12, 2012.

 Quoted in Glenn Greenwald, “The True Reason U.S. Fears Iranian Nukes: They Can Deter U.S. Attack,” Guardian, October 2, 2012.

 Gary Langer, “A Decade on, Most are Critical of the U.S.-Led War in Iraq,” http://news.yahoo.com/decade-most-critical-u-led-war-iraq-110806826–abc-news-politics.html.

 See my article “The Founding Fathers vs. the Zionist Regime.”

 Quoted in Alan Hart, “An Open Letter to Secretary of State Kerry,” Veterans Today, March 2, 2013.

-Posted by Jonas E. Alexis on Mar 17 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Jonas E. Alexis on March 17, 2013, With 3459 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.